 Fortunately, there are ways to prevent or minimize the effects of altitude sickness.
 The most important thing to do is to take the time to acclimate to the altitude before you start exploring the city.

-How to get to Machu Picchu From lima and Cusco
+How to Get Machu Picchu From Lima

 If you’re feeling adventurous, you can even hike one of the Inca Trails all the way from Cusco.
 However, if you choose to get there, make sure to give yourself plenty of time to explore this magnificent site.
 With its soaring peaks and mystical atmosphere, Machu Picchu is truly a place like no other.

-Cusco to Machu Picchu Train
+Machu Picchu Train From Cusco

 The Cusco train station is located in the nearby town of Poroy.
 It’s a cheap taxi ride, but give yourself at least an hour to get from central Cusco to the train station.